 * Kaufhaus Hessen – Located at 288 Berger Strasse in Bornheim, this store offers a huge variety of local products, all made in Hessen or in Frankfurt.
 Whether you are looking for souvenirs or perhaps local wines, jellies, honeys, or sausages, this place has it all.
 Truly unique items and the owners are extremely friendly and helpful.

-* Erzgebirge Kunsthandwerk – They have 2 locations, a small store on Hasengasse near the Klein Markt Halle and a large store on Braubach Strasse near the Römer.
-Here you will find Nutcrackers, Smokers, Pyramids, Cuckcoo clocks and lots of hand-made wooden ornaments.
+* Erzgebirge Kunsthandwerk – They have a large store on Braubach Strasse near the Römer.
+Here you will find Nutcrackers, Smokers, Pyramids, Cuckoo clocks, and lots of hand-made wooden ornaments.

 * Tia Emma – just 2 blocks from the Konstablerwache on Alte Gasse 4, this store will make you smile as you discover one cute thing after another.
 Ideal for kids gifts, but also for adults.
 Lots of stocking stuffers here.

 There are a couple of stores along the Dom Strasse which have very unique gift items, so when you walk out of the Kaiserdom, walk towards the Museum of Modern Art to find these great stores.

 My tip is to move away from the Römer souvenir stores with their mass-produced items that may or may not have come from Germany and visit these stores for some wonderfully special, locally made gifts.

 I love what I call the Bembel Store – I've taken a number of people there and we always come back with a goodie.